adobe-platform/porter/docs/detailed_design/ci-cd-integration.md

 environment given to provision), and concurrently on each region in the environment.

-It only job is to call DeleteStack on CloudFormation stacks with EC2 instances not current registered to any static ELB.
+Its only job is to call DeleteStack on CloudFormation stacks with EC2 instances not current registered to any static ELB.
 The number of stacks (eligible for deletion) to keep is an optional parameter and defaults to 0.